2020 New Zealand cannabis referendum: Use by children

 Opponents of the bill suggested that despite an age limit on legal cannabis trade, children would be influenced by new legal and social norms, and, similar to alcohol and cigarettes, a greater prevalence of the drug would lead to cannabis use at younger ages than the legislation regulates for.
 In Oregon, where cannabis has been legalised, the number of children younger than six reported poisoned by cannabis rose by 271 per cent (from 14 cases to 52).
 Concerns were also expressed that government and authorities were not able to control underage access and use of alcohol and vaping products, so were unlikely to be able to control illegal cannabis use.

 The age at which people start using cannabis is an important factor, and use of the drug can affect brain development in teenagers.
 A New Zealand study found that heavy use by teens led to an average loss of eight IQ points between ages 13 and 38.
 Even if these individuals quit as adults, lost mental abilities didn't fully return.
 Those who started smoking cannabis as adults didn't show notable IQ declines.
 Frequent use in early teens also doubles the risk of developing schizophrenia in the future.

 Increase in use

 The Smart Approaches to Marijuana NZ Coalition, and the Say Nope to Dope campaign, suggest that the introduction of a legal market would lead to competition with the existing black market and drive cannabis prices down.
 The group suggested that this would lead to an increase in cannabis use overall, an outcome that is counter to the purpose of the bill: reducing harm.

 Road and workplace accidents

-Concerns were also been raised that if more people start smoking it, this might lead to more road accidents and workplace injuries.
+Concerns were also raised that if more people start smoking it, this might lead to more road accidents and workplace injuries.
 Research in New Zealand showed that regular cannabis users have ten times the risk of car crash injuries or death compared to non-users, with another study showing that more than half of drivers causing a crash had drugs in their system.